-FERPA permits the disclosure of PII from students' education records, without consent of the parent or eligible student, if the disclosure meets certain conditions found in § 99.31 of the FERPA regulations.
-Except for disclosures to school officials, disclosures related to some judicial orders or lawfully issued subpoenas, disclosures of directory information, and disclosures to the parent or eligible student, § 99.32 of the FERPA regulations requires the school to record the disclosure.
-Parents and eligible students have a right to inspect and review the record of disclosures.
+FERPA permits the disclosure of PII from students' education records without consent of the parent/legal guardian or eligible student if the disclosure meets certain conditions found in 34 C.F.R. § 99.31 of the FERPA regulations.
+Except for disclosures to school officials, disclosures related to some judicial orders or lawfully issued subpoenas, disclosures of directory information, and disclosures to the parent/legal guardian or eligible student, 34 C.F.R. § 99.32 of the FERPA regulations requires the District to record the disclosure.
+A parent/legal guardian and eligible student have a right to inspect and review the record of disclosures.
+The District may disclose PII from the education records of a student without obtaining prior written consent of the parent/legal guardian or the eligible student -